 In sum, Fox “News” was running a twenty-minute political info-mercial.
 I’d call it a campaign ad, except that the 2004 presidential campaign was over.
 Wasn’t it?

 Thru this earpiece I was obliged to listen closely to the first half-hour of O’Reilly’s show, as we didn’t know when he’d call on me.
-He opened by continuing his witchunt against controversial academic Ward Churchill .
-Churchill has made disparaging comments about some of the victims in the Twin Towers attacks.
-(Churchill has since been pretty well discredited; but even charlatans retain freedom of speech.)
+He opened by continuing his witchhunt against a controversial academic Ward Churchill .
+Churchill had made disparaging comments about some of the victims in the Twin Towers attacks.
+(Churchill was later fired for purported academic fraud, which he still denies.)

-As I listened, however, my sense of the brouhaha changed, and became much more somber: I realized that Churchill is but a convenient tool, a club; the real target here is the university campus as a place where dissent is, or at least used to be, tolerated or even encouraged.
-That became clear in the show’s first segment, in which he ranted less against Churchill, but rather aimed his invective at the University of Hawaii, which recently brought Churchill in to make a speech.
+As I listened, however, my sense of the brouhaha changed, and became much more somber: I realized that Churchill was but a convenient tool, a club; the real target there was the university campus as a place where dissent is, or at least used to be, tolerated or even encouraged.
+That became clear in the show’s first segment, in which he ranted less against Churchill, but rather aimed his invective at the University of Hawaii, which had recently brought Churchill in to make a speech.

 The interview with Faughnan was remarkable: Faughnan said he had heard from Churchill, to the effect that he would be interested in some dialogue about this, and Faughnan said he was prepared to talk, to see if mutual understanding and perhaps some rapprochement might be possible.

 This was a surprisingly open and gracious attitude on Faughnan’s part; he could have been a Quaker, or even a Christian.
 (Caution: irony alert.)